Odd Thomas (film)

-Odd Thomas is a 2013 American mystery thriller film based on Dean Koontz's 2003 novel of the same name.
+Odd Thomas is a 2013 comedy horror film based on Dean Koontz's 2003 novel of the same name.
 It is directed, written, and co-produced by Stephen Sommers and stars Anton Yelchin as Odd Thomas, with Willem Dafoe as Wyatt Porter, and Addison Timlin as Stormy Llewellyn.

 Plot

 Odd Thomas is a psychic who lives in a small town in California.
-One day, Odd's powers lead him to focus on a strange man who he calls "Fungus Bob" due to his thick green hair.
-Through his investigation, Odd realizes Bob is planning to do something violent.
-He reports his suspicion to Chief Porter, who assigns two deputies to follow Fungus Bob.
+He can see mysterious creatures he calls "bodachs" which are otherwise invisible to everyone else.
+Odd knows they feed on fear and misery, and the greater the number of "bodachs" the more misery is coming.
+One day at work, Odd sees a strange man swarming with bodachs.
+Because of the man's strange hair, the back of which looks like a fungal toupee, Odd nicknames him "Fungus man".
+Odd follows the man to his house, and learns the man is named Bob Robertson.
+Odd finds a mysterious "doorway" in Fungus Bob's house where hundreds of bodachs are entering the world.
+Through some investigation, Odd determines that Bob is planning to do something violent.
+Odd reports his suspicion to his friend and mentor, Chief Porter, who assigns two deputies to follow Fungus Bob.

 Odd meets his girlfriend Stormy Llewellyn for dinner in the belfry of a church.
 He sees Fungus Bob approaching and they flee to the sacristy, which Robertson destroys as they escape.
-Stormy calls Chief Porter, who finds the church vandalized but no evidence to link it to Robertson.
+Stormy calls Chief Porter, who finds the church vandalized but no evidence to link it to Bob.
 Odd's psychic magnetism leads him and Stormy to a bowling alley, where the bowling shirts from his vision have just become the new uniform.
 Chief Porter sends Officer Simon Varner to watch the place on Odd's advice.

 Odd finds Fungus Bob shot to death in his bathtub, with evidence framing Odd for the murder.
 He discovers that Bob has been dead for quite some time and deduces that the encounter at the church was with the dead man's restless spirit.